felipearpa/tyche/Tyche.Backend/Pipel.Tyche.Pool/README.md

 ### `Pool`

-It's the model to manage the pools.
+It's the model to manage the Pools.

 ```f#
 type PoolLayoutPK = { PoolLayoutId: Ulid }